gwen-interpreter/gwen-web/README.md

      repository using one of the following (SSH or HTTPS) URLs:
      - `git@github.com:gwen-interpreter/gwen-web.git`
      - `https://github.com/gwen-interpreter/gwen-web.git`
-   - Or click the Download ZIP link on this GitHub project page to download the source archive and extract it to a local folder
+   - Or click the Download ZIP link on this project page to download the source archive and extract it to a local folder
 4. Change to the directory where you cloned/downloaded the source and run `sbt universal:package-bin` to build the distributable ZIP